 Who should skip a travel credit card

 Someone looking for flexibility.
-If you aren’t a frequent traveler or tend to spend the majority of your money on non-travel-related expenses, you may be able to get greater value out of a cash back credit card.
-These general-purpose cash rewards cards are more versatile than the majority of travel cards.
-They can help you maximize the amount of points you earn on spending in multiple everyday categories like supermarkets, gas, transit, streaming services or online purchases.
-And redeeming can be far less complicated and far more flexible.
-Depending on the credit card, redemption options may include statement credit, direct deposit, check, and travel.
+Cash back credit cards are usually more versatile and might work best for infrequent travelers or people with higher non-travel-related expenses.
+They can help you maximize your earnings on everyday categories like supermarkets, gas, transit, streaming services or online purchases.
+Mostly, redeeming can be far less complicated and far more flexible.
+Depending on the credit card, redemption options may include statement credit, direct deposit, check and travel.

 Someone prone to overspending.
-The best travel rewards credit cards can help you save a lot of money but only if you use them strategically.
-Since rewards cards typically come with higher interest rates, you need to pay your balances in full each month to get the best value.
+The best travel rewards credit cards can help you save a lot of money but only if you avoid a balance.
+Since rewards cards typically come with higher interest rates, paying your balances in full can save you money and create the best value.
 If you can’t, you run the risk of losing more money to interest charges than you earn in rewards.
 You may even fall into credit card debt.
-If you aren’t able to pay your balances in full, a low-interest credit card may be a better option.
+If you aren’t able to pay your balances in full, consider a low-interest credit card.

 How to make the most out of your travel credit card